 You likely fall into the 60%.
 Why?
 Because if it isn’t broken, why fix it, right?
 Or, perhaps it’s challenging the norm, or simply being unaware of a world of solutions out there for your Strategy Execution.

-Stop, read these stats and ask whether traditional tools still have a place in building, deploying, tracking and continuously improving your strategy and operations with:
+Stop, read these stats and ask whether traditional tools still have a place in planning, executing, and tracking your strategic plans and operational efforts with:

 - 88% of spreadsheets contain formula errors

 - 93% of spreadsheet users find it inadequate for managing and tracking plans